A topic from the subject of Physical Chemistry in Chemistry.

 Equipment and Techniques

 The quantum theory of rotation and vibration is typically studied using spectroscopic techniques.
-These techniques involve the use of electromagnetic radiation to measure the energy levels of molecules.
+These techniques involve using electromagnetic radiation to measure the energy levels of molecules.
 The most common spectroscopic techniques used to study rotation and vibration are:

 Types of Experiments

-There are a variety of experiments that can be used to study the quantum theory of rotation and vibration.
-These experiments can be used to measure the energy levels of molecules, to determine the structure of molecules, and to understand the dynamics of molecular motion.
+Various experiments can be used to study the quantum theory of rotation and vibration.
+These experiments can measure the energy levels of molecules, determine their structure, and understand the dynamics of molecular motion.
+Examples include experiments using the spectroscopic techniques listed above, yielding spectra that can be analyzed to extract information about molecular energy levels.

 Data Analysis

-The data from spectroscopic experiments can be used to determine the energy levels of molecules.
+Data from spectroscopic experiments can determine the energy levels of molecules.
 These energy levels can then be used to calculate the rotational and vibrational constants of the molecule.
-The rotational and vibrational constants can be used to determine the structure of the molecule and to understand the dynamics of molecular motion.
+The rotational and vibrational constants can be used to determine the structure of the molecule and understand the dynamics of molecular motion.
+Techniques like spectral fitting are employed to extract these constants.

 Applications

-The quantum theory of rotation and vibration has a wide range of applications in chemistry.
-These applications include:
+The quantum theory of rotation and vibration has a wide range of applications in chemistry, including:

 Conclusion